 - Prepares assessments for selected R&D projects that may have commercial applications

-- Provides and disseminates information of federally owned or originated products, processes, and services having potential application to state and local government and to private industry
+- Provides and disseminates information of federally owned or originated products, processes or services that have potential application to state and local government or to private industry

-- Participates in regional, state, and local programs designed to facilitate or stimulate the transfer of technology for the benefit of the region, state, and local jurisdiction of Department laboratories
+- Participates in regional, state and local programs designed to facilitate or stimulate the transfer of technology for the benefit of the regional, state and local jurisdiction of DHS laboratories

 Partnering with our Laboratories

-The Technology Transfer Program Manager (T2PM) works closely with each laboratory on technology transfer matters.
-Read more about Department laboratories.
+The Technology Transfer program manager works closely with each laboratory on technology transfer matters.
+Read more about DHS laboratories.

-Ms. Marlene Owens, Program Manager, oversees the day-to-day operations for the Technology Transfer Program for the Department of Homeland Security.
+Marlene Owens, program manager, oversees the day-to-day operations for the Technology Transfer Program for DHS.

 Science and Technology Directorate